5 Incredible Things To Do In Moalboal, Cebu

-Also included in this tour is a trip to the sardine run which is one of the most popular attractions in Moalboal.
+Also included in this tour is a trip to the sardine run, which is one of the most popular attractions in Moalboal.
 At a conservative estimate, hundreds of thousands of Sardines swim and swirl around each other like a moving wall.

 The cost of the tour includes the entrance fees, snorkels, masks, and a life vest, transportation to and from your hotel or resort, and a pump boat with the boat crew.

-5. Visit Dau Falls
+4. Visit Dau Falls

 Dau Falls is another incredible waterfall destination located a little over an hour’s drive from Moalboal.
-Upon arriving at the car park you’ll have a half an hour trek to get to this waterfall navigating rocks and boulders.
+Upon arriving at the car park, you’ll have a half an hour trek to get to this waterfall navigating rocks and boulders.

 You’ll traverse between canyon walls covered with moss, ferns, and palms, making you feel as though you’ve stepped into another world.
 Dau Falls is roughly 45 meters high and empties into a large, clear pool.

-Being one of the lesser-known spots just outside of Moalboal you may find your the only ones visiting (as we did on our visit).
-Leaving you free to swim and take picture-perfect photos which will no doubt make those back home incredibly envious.
+Being one of the lesser-known spots just outside of Moalboal, you may find your the only ones visiting (as we did on our visit).
+Leaving you free to swim and take picture-perfect photos, which will no doubt make those back home incredibly envious.

-The entrance fee is just P30 and you can spend an entire afternoon swimming and enjoying the scenery if you want.
+The entrance fee is just P30, and you can spend an entire afternoon swimming and enjoying the scenery if you want.
 Make sure to bring a GoPro camera, trek-friendly water shoes, a water-tight bag for your belongings.

-7. Sumilon Island Sandbar and Whale Sharks Interaction in Oslob
+5. Sumilon Island Sandbar and Whale Sharks Interaction in Oslob

 If you take a one and a half bus journey from Moalboal to Oslob, you can take a trip to see whale sharks up close and personal.
 Sightings in Oslob are virtually guaranteed on any day due to the dumping of krill to attract the whale sharks.

 Since they are gentle and docile animals, you may even get lucky enough to play with a younger whale shark or get the ride of a lifetime through the water with the help of an adult whale shark (though this is discouraged by conservationists).

 To get the best view of the sandbar, you should head out to the island as early as you can before the tide reduces its appearance.
-Whether you want to sunbathe or go snorkeling, the sandbar is a great place to spend a couple of hours in a peaceful and serene environment.
+Whether you want to sunbathe or go snorkelling, the sandbar is a great place to spend a couple of hours in a peaceful and serene environment.

 You should bring water and sunblock with you on this trip as the island does not have any facilities, and there is no shade on the beach.
 A baseball cap or sunhat would also be a good idea to protect your face from the sun.

 If you’d like to turn the trip to Oslob into a full-day experience, you can add Tumalog Falls, a Sumilon Island tour.
-This is the most popular option for these tourist sites as the tour is entirely hassle-free: you pay upfront for all locations and are picked up and dropped off at your hotel or resort.
+The waterfall is the most popular option for these tourist sites as the tour is entirely hassle-free: you pay upfront for all locations and are picked up and dropped off at your hotel or resort.